koleshky1/fajana.kb.pbl/Shell scripting project.md

 ![backup done](https://github.com/koleshky1/fajana.kb.pbl/assets/44333161/d1855819-1457-42c0-a86d-0fc989752123)

-# Please need up on the grep pattern did not work for both grep pattern code.
+# Please need help on the grep pattern did not work for both grep pattern code.
 # Also the backup did not create source and backup directories.